 The roof was custom engineered to collect and transport stormwater runoff to the park for landscape amenities such as fountains and ponds.
 Unique waterproofing and leak-detection systems were also developed to ensure the facility’s rainwater accumulation and operations function correctly and prevent water from seeping through the membrane.

 Due to the roof’s green-centric design, the installation of standard HVAC systems required customization.
 Just one block of machinery lives atop the building, while additional mechanics, including air handling units designed to chill the warehouse with cold water, reside underneath.

 Seamless Integration with Community & Recreation

-Adjacently overhead Costco’s receiving area lies a beginner’s skate park, designed for children and novice skateboarders, BMX bikers, and roller skaters to get the hang of basics before graduating to more advanced half pipes, ramps, and rails.
+Adjacently overhead Costco’s receiving area lies a beginner’s roller skate park, designed for children, to get the hang of basics before graduating to more advanced terrain.

 The one-of-a-kind design, solidifying the concealment of the Costco warehouse, parking structure, and loading bays, unifies the amenities’ connections to the established park experience while offering a new array of spaces for the community and visitors alike to enjoy.